sindresorhus/get-port/readme.md

 Type: `number`

-First port of range.
+First port of the range.
 Must be in the range `1024...65535`.

 #### to

 Type: `number`

-Last port of range.
+Last port of the range.
 Must be in the range `1024...65535` and must be greater than `from`.

 ## Beware